Mihara/kbd-indicator.el/README.md

 # kbd-indicator.el

-This is an Ubuntu-specific way to solve an Ubuntu-specific problem: When you switch languages to ones that don't use Latin letters, or otherwise have a radically different layout, keyboard shortcuts stop working.
+This is an Ubuntu-specific way to solve a specific problem, which is most commonly seen on Ubuntu: When you switch languages to ones that don't use Latin letters, or otherwise have a radically different layout, keyboard shortcuts stop working.
 See the [related Ubuntu bug][bug] -- which was supposedly fixed, but keeps reemerging anyway.

-Generally, with Emacs, even fixing the bug for good won't be enough: While a clever system input method can guess that when you type `C-x` and have a Russian language selected, you mean `C-x` and not `C-ч`, you might have a keyboard combination like `C-x w`, which will come out as `C-x ц` *anyway,* because you release the modifier key after `C-x`.
+Generally, with Emacs, even fixing the bug for good won't be enough: While a clever system input method can guess that when you type `C-x` and have the Russian language selected, you mean `C-x` and not `C-ч`, you might have a keyboard combination like `C-x w`, which will come out as `C-x ц` *anyway,* because you release the modifier key after `C-x`.
 It's best not to use the system language switcher in Emacs at all.

-But if you're up to that, you have to remember to never touch the requisite key combination in Emacs, and have a separate keystroke to switch it inside Emacs, which is a pain.
+But if you're up to that, you have to remember to never touch the requisite key combination in Emacs, and have a separate keystroke to switch languages while inside Emacs, which is a pain.

 This dirty hack alleviates this pain, by reaching across Dbus into Ubuntu's keyboard-indicator applet and registering to listen to language change events.